Request for tenders / proposals / quotations

 What types of accommodations are exempted from this tax?

-A traditional Bed & Breakfast operator may apply to the Town for an exemption from the charging and remittance of the Municipal Accommodation Tax, provided that the application sufficiently meets the Town’s eligibility criteria:
+- A traditional Bed & Breakfast operator may apply to the Town for an exemption from the charging and remitting the MAT, provided that the application sufficiently meets the Town’s eligibility criteria:

-1. The Bed & Breakfast establishment meets the definition of the Zoning By-law 5.1.12
+- The Bed & Breakfast establishment meets the definition of Section 4.1.2 of the municipal Zoning By-law No. 76-19;

-Bed & Breakfast operators requesting an exemption to the Municipal Accommodation Tax should contact the Town at krichard@hearst.ca for an exemption application.
+Bed & Breakfast operators requesting an exemption to the Municipal Accommodation Tax should contact Mireille Lemieux, Treasurer, at 705-362-4341 extension 1100 or by email at: mlemieux@hearst.ca for more information.

 How much is the Municipal Accommodation Tax (MAT), and how is it applied?

-The Municipal Accommodation Tax will be at a rate of 2% effective January 1, 2019 and successive increases to 3% and 4% will take place on Januray 1, 2020 and 2021 respectively.
-The MAT is only applicable to the room portion of the costs associated to overnight accommodations.
-All other revenues generated from the accommodation services; whether sold individually or included in a room package; are excluded from the Municipal Accommodation Tax, including but not limited to, meeting room rental, food and beverage, room service, laundry service, internet access, parking, etc.
+The MAT rate is 4% and is only applicable to the room portion of the costs associated to overnight accommodations.
+All other revenues generated from the accommodation services; whether sold individually or included in a room package; are excluded from the MAT, including but not limited to, meeting room rental, food and beverage, room service, laundry service, internet access, parking, etc.

 Is this a mandatory or voluntary tax?

 Mandatory.
-The Municipal Accommodation Tax must be collected by the accommodation provider at the same time customers are charged for the booking.
+The MAT must be collected by the accommodation provider at the same time customers are charged for the booking.

 What is the authority to charge the Municipal Accommodation Tax?

-The municipality is authorized per section 400.1 of the Municipal Act, 2001 and Ontario Regulation 435/17 to establish and to collect the MAT.
-On June 26, 2018, Town Council approved By-law no. 48-18 which provides for mandatory collection and remittance of the Municipal Accommodation Tax.
+Section 400.1 of the Municipal Act, 2001 and Ontario Regulation 435/17 allow municipalities to establish and to collect MAT.
+The Town of Hearst has been collecting MAT since January 2019.
+Municipal By-law No. 41-2023 (revised regulation) provides for mandatory collection and remittance of the MAT in the Town of Hearst.

 What happens if guests do not show up for their reservation?

-The Municipal Accommodation Tax is to be collected and remitted if the accommodation is charged.
-If the guest is not charged but is required to pay a cancellation fee, the Municipal Accommodation Tax would not apply to the cancellation fee.
+The MAT is to be collected and remitted if the accommodation is charged.
+If the guest is not charged but is required to pay a cancellation fee, the MAT would not apply to the cancellation fee.

 Are long-term contracts for room rentals with businesses that exceed 30 days exempt?

 Yes.
-The purchaser, per the By-law, is the person or business who remits money for the room and therefore the Municipal Accommodation Tax would not apply for a contract of 30 days or more.
+The purchaser, per the By-law, is the person or business who remits money for the room and therefore the MAT would not apply for a contract of 30 days or more.

 What if I have existing contracts with businesses with a fixed room rate?

-Municipal Accommodation Tax applies to accommodations purchased on or after January 1, 2019.
-If payment occurs on or after January 1st for accommodation occupied on or after January 1st, Municipal Accommodation Tax applies even if provided through a corporate contract.
+MAT applies to accommodations purchased on or after January 1, 2019.
+If payment occurs on or after January 1st 2019 for accommodation occupied on or after January 1st 2019, the MAT applies even if provided through a corporate contract.

 How do I remit the Municipal Accommodation Tax that I have collected?